Cyrusi6/research/README.md

 - `OPENAI_ORGANIZATION`: optional, forwarded to the OpenAI client.
 - `OPENAI_PROJECT`: optional, forwarded to the OpenAI client.
 - `.env` or `.env.local` in the repo root are loaded automatically if present.
+- `DEEPSEEK_API_KEY`: optional, used by `auto-research enrich-s0` for DeepSeek S0 semantic enrichment.
 - `SEMANTIC_SCHOLAR_API_KEY`: optional, improves literature retrieval rate limits.
 - `SERPAPI_API_KEY`: reserved for future use.
 - `MM_ROOT`: optional, points to a local multimodal research assets directory when reusing datasets, codebases, or checkpoints.